 Out of the dozens of Oahu hikes, there are only a few that have fantastic sunrises.
-Here are six of the best Oahu sunrise hikes.
+After all, the angle and the setting need to be just right.
+Without further ado, here are six of the best Oahu sunrise hikes.

 What Should I Bring on Oahu Sunrise Hikes?

-– A little camera to document your journey!
+To document your Oahu sunrise hikes!
 I’m not a fan of carrying full-size cameras on hikes, because the journey is already hard enough without the extra weight!
-So if you have the same mindset that I do, the GoPro HERO5 is a great option!
-However, if that’s a little too much money, the AKASO EK7000is a pretty good alternative.
+So if you have the same mindset that I do, the GoPro HERO9 is a great option!
+However, if that’s a little too much money, the AKASO EK7000 is a pretty good alternative.

 For a more comprehensive Hawaii packing list, click here.

 The sunrise time on Oahu depends on the time of year.
 Typically, the sunrises between 5:30 a.m. in the summer months and 7:15 a.m. in the winter months.